-- 53.1 Unless Council resolves to the contrary, there must be a Question Time at every Ordinary Council Meeting to enable members of the public to ask questions of Council. - 53.2 Questions asked of Council must: - 53.2.1 be lodged in writing; - 53.2.2 be lodged at least 24 hours prior to the scheduled commencement of the meeting at which they are to be asked; and - 53.2.3 include the name and contact details of the person lodging the question. - 53.3 If the person lodging the question is present at the meeting: - 53.3.1 the Chair must offer the person lodging the question the opportunity to ask their question. - 53.3.2 the time permitted for asking a question will be three minutes; and
+- 53.1 Unless Council resolves to the contrary, there must be a Question Time at every Ordinary Council Meeting to enable members of the public to ask questions of Council. - 53.2 If the person lodging the question is present at the meeting: - 53.2.1 the Chair must offer the person lodging the question the opportunity to ask their question. - 53.2.2 the time permitted for asking a question will be three minutes; and

-- 53.3.3 the Chair, or a person nominated by the Chair must provide a succinct response to the question. - 53.4 No person may ask more than one question at any one meeting. - 53.5 If the Chair is of the opinion that the number of questions on the same subject makes it desirable to group like questions together for a combined response, they may make such reasonable adjustments to the process as may be necessary. - 53.6 A question may be disallowed by the Chair if the Chair determines that it: - relates to a matter to be considered by Council at the meeting at which the question is proposed to be asked; - 53.6.2 relates to a matter outside the duties, functions and powers of Council; - 53.6.3 is defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance; - 53.6.4 deals with a subject matter already answered; - 53.6.5 is aimed at embarrassing a Councillor or a member of Council staff; - 53.6.6 includes or relates to confidential information; or - 53.6.7 relates to a matter that is subject (or, in the opinion of the Chair, potentially subject) to legal proceedings. - 53.7 The Chair has the discretion to allow such statements or questions of clarification as are necessary to facilitate the orderly and effective operation of Question Time. - 53.8 No discussion may be allowed other than provided for at sub-Rules 53.3 and 53.7
+- 53.2.3 the Chair, or a person nominated by the Chair must provide a succinct response to the question. - 53.2.4 if required, the Chair must offer the person asking the question a further one minute to ask a question of clarification that relates to the prior question asked. - 53.2.5 the Chair, or a person nominated by the Chair shall provide a further response to the question of clarification. - 53.2.6 A person asking a question will be asked to provide their contact details for the purpose of any necessary follow-up response to the matter raised. - Aside from the follow up question described at sub-Rule 53.2.4, no person may ask more than one question at any one meeting. - 53.4 If the Chair is of the opinion that the number of questions on the same subject makes it desirable to group like questions together for a combined response, they may make such reasonable adjustments to the process as may be necessary. - 53.5 A question may be disallowed by the Chair if the Chair determines that it: - relates to a matter to be considered by Council at the meeting at which the question is proposed to be asked; - 53.5.2 relates to a matter outside the duties, functions and powers of Council; - 53.5.3 is defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance; - 53.5.4 deals with a subject matter already answered; - 53.5.5 is aimed at embarrassing a Councillor or a member of Council staff; - 53.5.6 includes or relates to confidential information; or - 53.5.7 relates to a matter that is subject (or, in the opinion of the Chair, potentially subject) to legal proceedings. - 53.6 The Chair has the discretion to allow such statements or questions of clarification as are necessary to facilitate the orderly and effective operation of Question Time. - 53.7 No discussion may be allowed other than provided for at sub-Rules 53.2 and 53.6

-54. Addressing Council Meetings
+54. Addressing Council meetings